NizarNi/Augmented-Scrum/augmented_scrum_guide.md

 > **AI accelerates code generation.
 It does not remove complexity.
 It converts it into entropy.**

-Entropy - unpredictability, loss of structure, and loss of traceability - compounds faster than traditional technical debt.
+Entropy compounds faster than traditional technical debt.
 Left unmanaged, it makes systems unmaintainable, regardless of how quickly they were built.

+Entropy include: unpredictability, loss of structure, and loss of traceability.

 The purpose of Augmented Scrum is to:
 - Preserve human understanding of systems at all times